openmetalio/openmetal-docs/docs/tutorials/glance-trim-support.md

 of data are no longer in use and can be safely erased, allowing the device to maintain optimal performance over time.

-Without trim support, the storage device would not know which blocks are free and which are still in use by the guest operating system.
+Without TRIM support, the storage device would not know which blocks are free and which are still in use by the guest operating system.
 As a result, the device may not be able to efficiently manage the available storage space, leading to decreased performance over time.